Leficious/MayaStylizedNormalsToolkit/README.md

 Repeating installation updates the local installed copy.
 Importing the Python package does not automatically create UI or modify the scene.

-The installer filename includes its version because Maya may cache previously dropped Python files by filename.
-A version-specific name ensures Maya loads the current installer rather than silently reusing an older `Install.py` module.

 If Maya does not accept viewport drops, open a Python tab in the Script Editor and run the following with the installer path replaced by its extracted location: